nexusriot/btrfs-assistant/docs/CONTRIBUTING.md

 Qt widgets should be named using objectType_objectName with both in camelCase.
 For example, `pushButton_newItem`

-Getters and setters also follow Qt conventions.  members should be named starting with `m_`.
+Getters and setters also follow Qt conventions.
+Members should be named starting with `m_`.
 For example:

 ```
 int monkey() { return m_monkey; }